hphelion/documentation/cloudos/prepare.cloudtypes.md

 (Admin Node), you will be able to start deploying the services that make up your cloud.

 If you are interested in creating a public cloud, start in the
-<a href="http://docs.hpcloud.com" target="hpcs"> HP Public Cloud Overview.</a>  This page opens in a new browser tab or window.
+<a href="http://docs.hpcloud.com" target="hpcs"> HP Helion Public Cloud Overview.</a>  This page opens in a new browser tab or window.

 ## Cloud Environment Types